bic-berkeley/psych-214-fall-2016/_sources/participate.txt

 Choose two pull requests that you worked on for the final project.
 It is OK to discuss a pull request, which was ultimately not merged in the project repository either because it is unfinished or because it was rejected.
-One of Please provide links to the two pull requests.
+Please provide links to the two pull requests.

 For each pull request discuss the review process.
 How did your code or text contribution evolve during the review process?
 Did you uncover bugs or errors